 On reflection, are you treating your parents and the elderly people in your life in the way you would like to be treated?
 If not, now is the time to begin.

-Lastly smile and be gracious when in the company of your parents and older people.
-Simply by being open to including them in your life, your own life will be enriched.
+Lastly, smile and be gracious when in the company of your parents and older people.

 It is reported that the Prophet Muhammad (peace and blessings be upon him) said: